 Additionally, your lowest quiz grade will be dropped for a maximum total of 20 dropped quiz points.

-(20 quiz points per lab module x 13 lab modules) - 20 drop points = 240 quiz points possible
+(20 quiz points per quiz x 13 quizzes) - 20 drop points = 240 quiz points possible

 All out-of-class assignments will count towards the final grade.